Babi Yar memorials: Literature, film, and music

 The massacres at Babi Yar have been the subject of many artistic works.
 A number of films, documentaries, novels, poems, musical compositions, and television productions have commemorated the tragedy of murder and loss.

 In his 1961 book, Star in Eclipse: Russian Jewry Revisited, Joseph Schechtman provided an account of the Babi Yar tragedy.

 A poem was written by the Russian poet Yevgeny Yevtushenko; this in turn was set to music for full orchestra by world famous composer Dmitri Shostakovich in his Symphony No. 13 in 1962.

 Anatoly Kuznetsov began writing a memoir of his wartime life when he was 14.
 Over the years he continued working on it, adding documents and eyewitness testimony.
 In 1966, Kuznetsov's Babi Yar: A Document in the Form of a Novel was published in censored form in the Soviet monthly literary magazine Yunost.
 He managed to smuggle 35 mm photographic film containing the uncensored manuscript with him when he defected from the USSR, and the book was published in the West in 1970.

 D. M. Thomas's 1981 novel, The White Hotel uses the massacre's anonymity and violence as a counterpoint to the intimate and complex nature of the human psyche.

 In 1985, a documentary film Babiy Yar: Lessons of History by Vitaly Korotich was made to mark the tragedy.

 An oratorio was composed by the Ukrainian composer Yevhen Stankovych to the text of Dmytro Pavlychko (2006).

 In 2021, Belarusian and Ukrainian filmmaker Sergei Loznitsa released the documentary, Babi Yar.
 Context.
 The film explores the prelude and aftermath of the massacre using footage shot by German and Soviet troops, and was reviewed favorably by The New York Times.

+Dmitri Klebanov's Symphony No.1 In Memoriam to the Martyrs of Babi Yar (1945), a long-lost composition buried by Russian censorship for decades, was premiered posthumously in 1990.
+A subsequent critical edition of this symphony was performed in September 2024.